tean-lai/cs6120-advanced-compilers/README.md

 ## Task 2
 I implemented basic block and conflow graph construction in OCaml.

-I also implement basic code transformations.
+I also implement some basic code transformations.

 ## Task 3
-I implemented some trivial dead code elimnation as well as local value numbering in Python.
+I used Python for this one.
+I implemented some trivial global dead code elimination.
+Using local value numbering, I implied common subexpression elimination, constant propagation, and constant folding.

+## Task 4
+I implemented a general dataflow analysis engine in Python, that supports liveness analysis, constant folding, variable declaration detection.
+It can modify code if necessary, eliminating dead code and folding constants.